Hamilton North - Griffiths and Chatham Roads

 The initial intersection upgrade design that was provided to the community for comment in December 2013 included installing traffic lights, improving pedestrian facilities and widening Griffiths and Chatham roads to provide additional turning lanes and cycle paths.
 Traffic lights were proposed to improve safety at the intersection while maintaining full access for all movements.
 This proposal included maintaining access for trucks that were required to use the intersection to travel to and from the distribution facility on Chatham Road.

 Following closure of the distribution facility in mid-2014 the proposal to install traffic lights was reconsidered based on the reduction of heavy fuel laden vehicles entering and exiting Chatham Road to access the distribution facility.
 Roads and Maritime revised the intersection design to remove the existing through and right turn traffic movements out of Chatham Road to improve safety at the intersection.

 Community feedback relating to the revised design included concerns about potential increases in traffic volumes on Clyde Street, the potential for increased congestion at the Griffiths Road and Broadmeadow Road intersection and the detour distance that would result for local residents.
-Based on this feedback Roads and Maritime will not restrict traffic movements at the Griffiths Road and Chatham Road intersection.
-We will continue to monitor this intersection.
+Based on this feedback Roads and Maritime determined traffic movements would not be restricted at the Griffiths Road and Chatham Road intersection.

 The community was notified of the final revised proposal in May 2016.
 More information about the final design is available in the May 2016 Community update.